-An assert can be triggered in Varnish Cache and Varnish Cache Plus by a remote client sending specially crafted HTTP requests.
+An assert can be triggered in Varnish Cache and Varnish Enterprise by a remote client sending specially crafted HTTP requests.
 Varnish will panic and restart when the assert is triggered, which constitutes a denial of service attack.

 This was discovered by Varnish Software.

 The potential impact is reduced or completely lost availability.

 The cache will be empty after the restart unless Massive Storage Engine is used in persistence mode.
 An empty cache after restart will reduce overall performance due to an increased number of cache misses, and may cause higher load on the backend servers.

 There is no potential for remote code execution or data leaks related to this vulnerability.

 The solution is to upgrade Varnish to one of the versions where this issue has been resolved, and then ensure that Varnish is restarted.